csc301-fall-2022/team-project-9-sayyara-t/README.md

   - Run `npm run install` in the root directory

-- Setup the database

-  - Please refer to `./documentation/Database.pdf` for more information

 - Start up the server

   - Run `npm run start:server` in the root directory